sudeepb02/turtlecoind-ha/README.md

   dataDir: '~/.TurtleCoin', // Where do you store your blockchain?
   pollingInterval: 2000, // How often to check the daemon in milliseconds
   timeout: 2000, // How long to wait for RPC responses in milliseconds
+  checkHeight: true, // Check the daemon block height against known trusted nodes
+  maxDeviance: 5, // What is the maximum difference between our block height and the height at the trusted nodes we're willing to accept
   testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value
   enableBlockExplorer: false, // Enable the block explorer